 Interestingly, although Kentucky is the undisputed home of bourbon, the whiskey does not actually need to be produced in the state to obtain the title of bourbon, but it must be produced on US soil.
 Other vital factors that qualify certain American whiskeys as bourbon are a minimum of 51% corn mixture (to achieve the distinctive sweet taste) and the process of aging in new charred oak barrels – reused barrels are not accepted.
 Without these factors, a whiskey is not a bourbon.

 Woodford Reserve proudly caters to both ends of the market – the entry-level bourbon drinkers and the whiskey connoisseurs – while alienating neither.
-Its standard releases are readily available, while the higher-end, limited-edition bottles are celebrated as being among some of the best bourbons on the market, all of which are produced in its Kentucky distillery.
+Its standard releases are readily available, while the higher-end, limited-edition (and in turn more expensive) bottles are celebrated as being among some of the best bourbons on the market, all of which are produced in its Kentucky distillery.

 Since 2005, Woodford Reserve has released a new Masters Collection expression each year in addition to its standard bottles, the most recent being the Very Fine Rare Bourbon of 2020, which includes liquids from barrels all the way back to 2003, resulting in an intensely oaky blend with a 90.4 proof.
 In addition to producing some of the best bourbons in the world, Woodford Reserve is committed to eco-conscious operations, with 98% of production waste recycled and 10 acres of the reserve itself dedicated to native grass restoration.

 The list of awards bestowed on Eagle Rare is seemingly endless, with both the Eagle Rare 10 Year and the Eagle Rare 17 Year Kentucky bourbons both receiving their fair share of accolades.
-Although the 10 Year Old is readily available, the 17 Year Old is released only in limited quantities each fall, with few cases shipped globally, making it trickier to get your hands on.
+Although the 10 Year Old is readily available, the 17 Year Old is released only in limited quantities each fall, with few cases shipped globally, making it trickier to get your hands on and one of the more expensive bourbons on the market.
 However, the extra effort is worth it – the 17 Year Old’s unique wine-like character has certified it as a cult favorite.

 However, bourbon drinkers looking to elevate their collection should look no further than Eagle Rare’s Double Eagle Very Rare, aged for twice the duration of its standard bottles for a total of 20 years.
 The edition is produced in highly limited quantities, with each bottle presented in a silver box and crystal decanter accompanied by a numbered letter of authenticity.

 Of all the best bourbon brands in the world, Pappy Van Winkle easily has one of the richest histories, with four generations of Van Winkles having been involved in its production.
-Pappy Van Winkle shouldn’t be confused with its sister, Rip Van Winkle; although both brands belong to the same company, they are decidedly different, with Pappy Van Winkle widely considered to be the superior bourbon – not to mention far harder to come by.
+Pappy Van Winkle shouldn’t be confused with its sister, Rip Van Winkle; although both brands belong to the same company, they are decidedly different, with Pappy Van Winkle widely considered to be the superior bourbon – not to mention far harder to come by and far more expensive.

 Pappy Van Winkle is aged for either 15, 20 or 23 years (all of which are considered longer than a standard aging process), but it is the 23 Year that has whiskey enthusiasts around the world clamoring to find a coveted bottle, with incredibly limited numbers released.
 Those lucky drinkers have heralded the award-winning bourbon as incomparable.